pbollhorn/bi-group-5-and-9/exam_project/README.md

 ## Introduction

-In this exam project we will perform Business Intelligence (BI) analysis for a fictional movie production company, in order to provide insights that can benefit this company for their planning of new movies.
-The fictional movie production company releases movies to theaters, as well as directly to streaming platforms.
+In this exam project we will perform Business Intelligence (BI) analysis for a fictional movie production company, which has not produced any movies yet, but want to begin producing movies.

+Our goal is to provide insights to this company, which can benefit their planning of their movies.

 We will work with movie data from The Movie Database (TMDB) https://www.themoviedb.org/ from the United States from the years 2000-2023.